project-copacetic/copacetic/website/docs/faq.md

 > Tooling image for Debian-based images are `docker.io/library/debian:11-slim` and RPM-based repos are `mcr.microsoft.com/cbl-mariner/base/core:2.0`.

 For more information on source policies, see [Buildkit Source Policies](https://docs.docker.com/build/building/env-vars/#experimental_buildkit_source_policy).

+## I am getting "downloaded package <name> version <version> lower than required <version> for update" error when trying to patch an image.
+What does this mean?

+This error means that the package manager is trying to install a version of the package that is lower than the version that was required from the scanner report.
+This can happen for a few reasons:

+- Package repositories are not updated to the latest version of the package.
+For example, sometimes there is a lag between when a CVE is detected by Trivy using Red Hat vulnerability database and when it is available in the package repositories for CentOS.

+- Scanner reports are not up to date.
+Make sure to run the scanner with the latest vulnerability database.

+To verify the package version discrepency, you can compare the package version provided by the package repositories and the scanner reports.

+If you are continuing to see this and the package repositories and vulnerability databases are not updated, you can either use copa's `--ignore-errors` flag or [filter the applicable vulnerability in the scanner](troubleshooting.md#filtering-vulnerabilities).